As the course starts, we’ll go over Python fundamentals, including how to download and install Python. It is recommended you download Python 3

-First, we’ll discuss how Python can interact with command line arguments.
-You’ll learn how to write a Python program and run that program from the command line passing in command line arguments that the code can then retrieve and make use of within the code.
+We’ll discuss how Python can interact with command line arguments, you’ll learn how to write a Python program, and how to run that program from the command line by passing in command line arguments that the code can then retrieve and make use of within the code.

-Then, take a look at some simple Python syntax.
-Such as defining comments, calling functions, indentation, input from the keyboard, implement statements, statement continuations, assignments, and the “pass” keyword.
-We’ll move on to importing modules and additional functions.
+Then, we’ll take a look at some simple Python syntax, such as defining comments, calling functions, indentation, input from the keyboard, implement statements, statement continuations, assignments, and the “pass” keyword.
+We’ll move on to importing modules and additional functions from there.

 Next, you’ll learn about statements: If, Elif, and Else.
-Moving on to the "for" keyword for implementing for-loops, how to implement loops in your code with while keyword, exec function, and iterable objects.
+Then, we’ll move on to the For keyword for implementing for-loops, how to implement loops in your code with while keyword, exec function, and iterable objects.

 Then, we’ll look at data types and number types.
 We’ll learn about strings, booleans, files, lists, tuples, comprehensions.
 Lastly, we’ll begin our exploration of functions and classes.